Terje Abusdal – Slash & Burn, 2017

-Tradition and mysticism, provenance and belonging, facts and fiction: Terje Abusdal’s long-term “Slash & Burn” project draws a picture both mysterious and impressive of the Forest Finns, an ethnic group in Norway who live in close touch with nature.
+Tradition and mysticism, provenance and belonging, fact and fiction: in the series “Slash & Burn”, which received the LOBA 2017, Terje Abusdal draws a picture both mysterious and impressive of the Forest Finns, an ethnic group in Norway who lives in close touch with nature.

 In the south-east of Norway, along the border with Sweden, there is a sparsely populated morainal landscape with a great amount of forest.
 The area is known as ‘Finnskogen’, Forest of the Finns.
 It was settled by Finns between the end of the 16th and middle of the 17th century.
-Coming from Savo in central Finland, they slashed and burned the untouched, coniferous forests, to create new agricultural land for cultivating rye.
+Coming from Savo in central Finland, they slashed and burned the coniferous forests to create new agricultural land for cultivating rye.
 Nowadays, most Forest Finns earn their living as lumberjacks, foresters and farmers.
-Their original culture and language has largely died out, with only a few traditions, rituals, rune songs and memories of shamanic customs remaining.
+Their original culture and language has largely died out, with only a few traditions and memories of shamanic customs remaining.

 “I took certain elements of the past – fire, smoke and shamanism – and introduced them into the story.”

-Born in Evje, Norway, in 1978, the photographer works mainly on independent projects in the intersection between fact and fiction.
-In 2014 he studied Advanced Visual Storytelling at the Danish School of Media and Journalism in Aarhus, followed by a number of Master Classes (with Simon Norfolk and Aaron Schuman).
-In 2015, Journal Forlag published his first photographic book, “Radius 500 Meters”.
-Appearing in a number of solo and group exhibitions, his work is largely focussed on questions of identity and belonging.
+Born in Evje, Norway, in 1978, Abdusal works mainly on independent projects at the intersection between fact and fiction.
+In 2014 he studied Advanced Visual Storytelling at the Danish School of Media and Journalism in Aarhus, followed by a number of Master Classes.
+In 2015, Journal Forlag published his first photo book, “Radius 500 Meters”.
+“Slash & Burn” was published by Kehrer Verlag in 2018 and “Hope Blinds Reason” was published, again by Journal, in 2019.
+Appearing in a number of solo and group exhibitions, his work is largely focused on questions of identity and belonging.
 Abusdal lives in Oslo.

 Photo: © Marie Sjøvold